alioh/alioh/README.md

 - 🔭 I’m currently working on a secret project 🕵️ it will published here very soon™.
-- 🌱 I’m currently learning PHP, Flutter, Django and working on practicing/improving my data science skills.
+- 🌱 I’m currently learning JS, PHP, Flutter, Django and working on practicing/improving my data science skills.
 - 👯 I’m looking to collaborate on any projects related to data science.
 - 💬 Ask me about python, data analysis or anything!
 <br>